 Clyde Lamond has served as the Executive in Residence for the Harry F. Byrd Jr. School of Business since the fall of 2014.

-In his role as executive in residence, Clyde has had such a tremendously positive impact on our students.
+In his role as Executive in Residence, Clyde has had such a tremendously positive impact on our students.
 Whether in the area of management, banking or marketing, Clyde’s perspective is much appreciated by students and faculty alike.
-Through his mentoring and guest lecturing he has been an integral part of the transformative experiences that we strive to provide for ours students.
+Through his mentoring and guest lecturing, he has been an integral part of the transformative experiences that we strive to provide for our students.
 His enthusiasm and passion for educating young minds is a true inspiration for all of us here in the Byrd School.

 Bogdan Daraban | Acting Dean of the Harry F. Byrd, Jr. School of Business

 Mr. Lamond graduated from the American Institute of Banking in Washington, DC, with a dual

 major in commercial lending and investments.
 He later went on to receive his broker, auctioneer,